 - Arrows: \r- for →.
-You can replace r with another direction: u, d, 1.
+You can replace r with another direction: u, d, l.
 Eg. \d- for ↓.
 Replace with = or == to get a double and triple arrows. - Greek letters can be input by \G followed by the first character of the letters Latin name.
-Eg. \G 1 will input λ while \G 1 will input Λ . - Negation: you can get the negated form of many characters by appending n to the name.
+Eg. \Gl will input λ while \GL will input Λ . - Negation: you can get the negated form of many characters by appending n to the name.
 Eg. while \ni inputs ∋, \nin will input ≱. - Subscript and superscript: you can input subscript or superscript forms by prepending the character with (subscript) or \^ (superscript).
 Eg. g_1 will input g1.
 Note that not all characters have a subscript or superscript counterpart in Unicode.

-Note: to introduce multiple characters involving greek letters, subscripts or superscripts, you need to prepend \G , $\$ or $\$ respectively before each character.
+Note: to introduce multiple characters involving greek letters, subscripts or superscripts, you need to prepend G, or $^ respectively before each character.$